alexamies/chinesedict-js/README.md

 In demo_app.js, add JavaScript code to import the ES6 module:
 ```
-import { ChineseDict } from './index.js';
+import { ChineseDict, NoFrameworkBuilder } from './index.js';
+const builder = new NoFrameworkBuilder('assets/words.json',
-new ChineseDict('words.json', '.textbody', 'dict-dialog');
+                                       '.textbody',
+                                       'dict-dialog',
+                                       'all');
+const cdict = builder.buildDictionary();
 ```

-The parameters to the constructor of ChineseDict are
+The NoFrameworkBuilder is a DictionaryBuilder that creates and initializes the dictionary.
+The parameters to the constructor of NoFrameworkBuilder are

 1. filename - Name of the dictionary JSON file
 2. selector - A DOM selector for the Chinese text to be segmented
 3. dialog_id - A DOM id used to find the dialog
+4. highlight - Highlight either all the terms ('all', default) or only proper nouns ('proper')

 where 'div_id' is select for the HTML elements containing the Chinese text.